particle-iot/docs/src/content/reference/datasheets/m-series/muon-preview-datasheet.md

 ### Expansion connector

-The Muon has a 40-pin (2x20) male header pin expansion connector on the top of the board, allowing the use of many Raspberry Pi-compatible "hat" expansion cards that sit on top of the Muon.
+The Muon has a 40-pin (2x20) male header pin expansion connector on the top of the board, allowing the use of many Raspberry Pi-compatible "HAT" expansion cards that sit on top of the Muon.

 The expansion connector includes: